 If you’ve ever had a payment or transaction returned due to non-sufficient funds (NSF), you may be familiar with the term “overdraft,” sometimes used interchangeably with “overdraw.”
 One of the ways you can avoid the hassle of overdrawing your account is with our no-fee Overdraft Protection Transfer Service.

 What is Overdraft Protection Transfer Service?

-As a member, you have a wide variety of accounts that you can link, including Regular share, additional shares, Money Market, and Visa® Classic or Founder’s Reward card.
-The shares or loans selected for overdraft protection must be under the same member’s account number.
-Keep in mind that setting up overdraft protection through your Visa Classic or Founder’s Reward card can increase the loan balances and are considered cash advances.
+As a member, you have a wide variety of accounts that you can link, including your Regular share, additional savings shares, money market, and Classic Card or Founder’s Rewards Card.
+The shares or loans selected for Overdraft Protection Transfer Service must be under the same member’s account number.
+Keep in mind that setting up overdraft protection through your Classic Card or Founder’s Rewards Card can increase your loan balance and is considered a cash advance*.
 Interest will begin accruing immediately.
-Make a plan to pay off any balances as soon as possible to avoid paying additional interest and finances charges.
+Plan to pay off any balances as soon as possible to avoid paying additional interest and finance charges.

 Setting Up Overdraft Protection Transfer Service

 You can enroll in Overdraft Protection Transfer Service for your checking account in online banking.

 Select which options you'd like to be used as your overdraft protection and the order in which you’d like them used, and click Confirm.

 If you prefer, you can also call us at 800.237.7328, and we can assist you in setting up Overdraft Protection Transfer Service on your account.